-Rob Lipstein is a senior partner in Crowell & Moring's Antitrust, International Trade, and Intellectual Property groups, and is co-chair of the Antitrust Group.
+Rob Lipstein is a senior partner in Crowell & Moring's Antitrust, International Trade, and Intellectual Property groups.
 As past chair of the firm's Finance and Contingent Fee Review Committees, Rob spearheaded the firm's value-based billing and legal project management initiatives, working across practice areas to craft and implement a wide range of alternative fee agreements, and to train the law firm on implementation of LPM.

 In private practice in Washington, D.C. since 1978, Rob counsels clients on all aspects of antitrust and trade regulation issues, with particular experience on mergers and acquisitions, including pre-merger notification and pre-merger integration planning procedures; product distribution; and the interaction of antitrust and intellectual property laws.
 Rob has worked extensively with companies in the aerospace, telecommunications, chemicals, industrial gases, hazardous waste, consumer electronics, and musical instruments industries.
 Rob is the architect of distributor and dealer agreements that have become the standards in several industries, and has assisted companies to establish and enforce unilateral Minimum Advertised Price and Minimum Retail Price policies.

 Rob has been recognized by Chambers USA as a leading lawyer who is "highly regarded for his litigation skills, as well as his skill in guiding clients through FTC investigations."
 He has also been recognized as a "Top Rated Lawyer in International Law & International Trade" by The Asian Lawyer and Focus Europe.
 Rob has been named by his peers for more than 11 consecutive years as one of The Best Lawyers in America in the area of International Trade and Finance Law.
 He is also named in Best Lawyers in the area of Antitrust Law and was featured in the 2004, 2006, 2010, and 2011 Guide to the World's Leading Competition and Antitrust Lawyers.
 Global Competition Review named Rob to their "2013 International Who's Who of Competition Lawyers & Economists" list.
 Additionally, Rob has been recognized by peers in Best Lawyers, District of Columbia, as well as by Super Lawyers in the area of Antitrust Litigation.